sathomas/jsDataV.is/src/text/apnd/04-collections.md

 ## Manipulating Collections

-Another set of Underscore.js tools provide simple but powerful functions for manipulating collections.
-In Underscore.js both arrays and objects are _collections_.
-We're most likely dealing with arrays of objects in the context of data visualization, so that's what the following examples use.
-It's worth remembering, though, that the Underscore.js functions work in a natural way with pure arrays or pure objects as well.
+So far we've seen various Underscore.js tools that are suited specifically for either arrays or objects.
+Next, we'll see some tools for manipulating collections in general.
+In Underscore.js both arrays and objects are _collections_, so the tools in this section can be applied to pure arrays, pure objects, or data structures that combine both.
+In this section, we'll try out these utilities on an array of objects, since that's the data structure we most often deal with in the context of data visualization.

 Here's a small data set we can use for the examples below.
 It contains a few statistics from the 2012 Major League Baseball season.